 Benjamin Teresa, Ph.D.

-Assistant professor and assistant program chair
+Associate professor and program chair

 bfteresa@vcu.edu